Memeplexx/Olik-NG/readme.md

 # Olik-NG

-These are the framework-bindings for [Olik](https://github.com/Memeplexx/Olik).
+This repository contains Angular bindings for [Olik](https://github.com/Memeplexx/Olik).
 Please post all issues there.